curricle/curricle/README.md

 # Hi there 👋

-I'm Steph.
+You can call me Jordan!
 I'm a front end developer and game developer with a graphic design background who loves to make sites and applications that are both beautiful and functional.

 ## Work Experience